francis-chris5/Funds/README.md

 To edit a transaction that has already been posted right click on it and an edit transaction dialog box will open, make the changes and click the okay button, or cancel out of the dialog to keep the transaction as it was.

-To delete a transaction select it from the account ledger and click the delete button (rightmost button on the right side of the input row) --eventually this will delete the balance transfer as well
+To delete a transaction select it from the account ledger and click the delete button (rightmost button on the right side of the input row)